Hertfordshire Regiment: 1/1st Battalion

 The battalion spent the first half of 1917 holding the line near Ypres.
 In July it began training for its next major action, the Third Battle of Ypres.
 On the opening day, 31 July 1917, 39th Division mounted an advance towards Pilckem Ridge.
 The 1/1st Hertfordshires were employed in the third phase of the operation.
 Advancing over the Steenbeek towards the Langemarck Line, the battalion suffered increasingly heavy casualties from enemy machine-gun fire.
 On reaching the enemy wire it was found to have been undamaged by the artillery bombardment and the battalion was forced to fall back under heavy fire and strong German counterattacks.
 Every officer was a casualty, eleven of whom including the commanding officer were killed, while the other ranks suffered 459 casualties.
 Subsequently, Lieutenant Colonel Phillips took command and drafts of men were received to rebuild the battalion.
 During the remaining months of the year it continued to play a peripheral role in the fighting at Ypres.

 In early 1918 the battalion was transferred to 116th Brigade in the same division, which was then in reserve near Amiens.
 Following the start of the German Army's Spring Offensive with Operation Michael on the 21 March, the brigade was rushed into the line to support the 16th (Irish) Division.
 Thereafter followed a series of rearguard actions as Fifth Army retreated and during one of these the commanding officer was captured.
 The 39th Division was so depleted that it was reduced to a composite brigade, the Hertfordshires being amalgamated with 11th Royal Sussex Regiment to form a single battalion.
 In this guise they were involved in repelling the German offensive during the Battle of Lys.
 Having joined the 112th Brigade of the 37th Division in May the 1/1st Hertfordshire Regiment was reconstituted by absorbing thirty officers and 650 men from 6th Bedfordshire Regiment and placed under Lieutenant Colonel Carthew MC.
 On 23 August it took part in the assault on Achiet-le-Grand and on 5 September Lieutenant Colonel Heselton DSO, MC took command.
 Thirteen days later the battalion was employed in the fighting for the Hindenburg Line.
 On 8 October it was involved in the Second Battle of Cambrai, and took part in the subsequent pursuit of German forces to the River Selle.
 On 4 November 1918, in its final action of the war, the 1/1st Hertfordshire Regiment took part in forcing the enemy’s positions to advance into the Forêt de Mormal.

 On the date of the Armistice the battalion was in reserve, and it remained in France prior to completing demobilization in April 1919.
+A memorial to the regiment, overlooking the site of 1/1st Battalion's attack on 31 July 1917, was unveiled near St Julien on the hundredth anniversary of the action in 2017.